PM's push in 'Mann ki Baat' boosts sales of 'Monpa' handmade paper

-New Delhi, Feb 3 (IANS) Prime Minister Narendra Modi mentioning the 'Monpa handmade paper' of Tawang in Arunachal Pradesh in his monthly radio programme 'Mann Ki Baat' in January has led to a boost in its sales.
+New Delhi: Prime Minister Narendra Modi mentioning the 'Monpa handmade paper' of Tawang in Arunachal Pradesh in his monthly radio programme 'Mann Ki Baat' in January has led to a boost in its sales.

 In a statement, the Khadi and Village Industries Commission (KVIC) said that on the very first day of its launch, more than 100 sheets of Monpa handmade paper were sold.
 The orders were received from Maharashtra and Uttar Pradesh.